Tsabong Unified Secondary School

 Tsabong Unified Secondary School is a school in Tsabong, Kgalagadi District, Botswana, which opened in 2016.
 It is the first unified secondary school in Tsabong, kgalagadi South district.
 It started as Tsabong Junior Secondary School and it had form one to three.
-Previously, students from the area had to attend senior secondary school in Kang.
-400 km away.
+Previously, students from the area had to attend senior secondary school in Kang, 400 km away.

 Construction

 The school was constructed by the Zhongan Chinese Construction Company and cost 550 million BWP to construct.
-Construction was in progress during 2015, with 20 Chinese and 470 Batswana workers on site.
+Construction was in progress during 2015, with 20 Chinese workers and 470 Batswana workers on site.